wishonia/wishonia/public/docs/organization/collabathons.md

 ---
 slug: collabathons
-name: 'Maximizing Impact: The Power of Collabathons for Public Good'
+name: "Maximizing Impact: The Power of Collabathons for Public Good"
 featuredImage: /docs/organization/collabathons.jpg
 description: >-
   Discover the power of Positron Collabathons, where participants collaborate on